mitjafelicijan/cord.h/README.md

 **IMPORTANT!
 THIS LIBRARY IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS LIBRARY AT YOUR OWN RISK!**

 This is a STB style header which also includes the implementation part.
 You can enable the implementation part by defining `CORD_IMPLEMENTATION` before including the header.
+It does not [follow strict STB style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt), but it is close enough.

 Library is not using any external dependencies and uses only standards C libraries.